• Skip to main content

 • 1 drop geranium essential oil (this EO is known to help control oil/sebum production)

-This recipe makes a little more than ½ an ounce of product and costs a lot cheaper than setting powders at the beauty store.
+This recipe makes a little more than ½ an ounce of product and costs a lot less than setting powders at the beauty store.
 I hope you give it a try!

 2. Next, cover with a square of plastic wrap and put on the lid.
 This will greatly reduce the mess you'll be making!